+- 19 First or second year in project

+- 20 Three years in project

-- 21 First or second year in project - 22 Three years or more in project
+- Intermediates (11-13 yrs. old)21First or second year in project

+- 22 Three years or more in project

+- Seniors (14-18 yrs. old)

-- 23 First or second year in project - 24 Three years or more in project
+- 23 First or second year in project

+- 24 Three years or more in project

-4-H FOOD & NUTRITION-DIVISION 1828
+4-H FOOD & NUTRITION- DIVISION 1828

-- 1. Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
-Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others and changes to recipe for better nutrition. - Recipes are required on ALL entries.
-Recipes will NOT be returned and become the property of 4-H. Recipes must include the member's name, age, and county they are representing. - Only enter foods that can be safely stored at room temperature.
+- Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
+Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others and changes to recipe for better nutrition. - 2.
+Recipes are required on ALL entries.
+Recipes will NOT be returned and become the property of 4-H. Recipes must include the member's name, age, and county they are representing. - 3.
+Only enter foods that can be safely stored at room temperature.
 Foods determined to be unsafe at room temperature will be disqualified, with the decision of the judge being final.
-(For example, do not enter cream pies, casseroles or items with cream cheese, frosting, etc.) Foods entered must be suitable for freezing prior to State Fair to aid in transportation to the state - 4.
+(For example, do not enter cream pies, casseroles or items with cream cheese, frosting, etc.) Foods entered must be suitable for freezing prior to State Fair to aid in transportation to the state fair. - 4.
 Judges may or may not choose to open, taste, cut, and handle, etc., any entry. - 5.
-Judges will negatively evaluate entries using commercial cake or bread mixes or those with wrappers (cupcakes, muffins, etc.) - Exhibit food on 6 inch or smaller plastic coated or Styrofoam plate when - 7.
-When smaller items are exhibited (rolls, cookies, biscuits, etc.) enter 6 items for each class - When single items are exhibited (cakes, loaves, etc.), enter one-half of the item.
+Judges will negatively evaluate entries using commercial cake or bread mixes or those with wrappers (cupcakes, muffins, etc.) - 6.
+Exhibit food on 6 inch or smaller plastic coated or Styrofoam plate when possible. - 7.
+When smaller items are exhibited (rolls, cookies, biscuits, etc.) enter 6 items for each class. - When single items are exhibited (cakes, loaves, etc.), enter one-half of the item.
 Breads should be displayed as an end cut, cut from top crust through bottom crust.